Friday, March 24, 2023

 Deploying self-service analytics tools is a key measure toward data democratization, to be sure, but it’s not the only step.

-According to CFO, democratization typically involves joint efforts across several different areas, including:
+According to the CFO, democratization typically involves joint efforts across several different areas, including:

-• Storage: Streamlining access to information means dismantling storage silos separating different types of data instead of structuring data into one “borderless” system.
+• Storage: Streamlining access to information means dismantling storage silos, separating different data types instead of structuring data into one “borderless” system.

-• Governance: Along with updating how information is stored and accessed, companies must implement security and control measures to boost security and compliance while also guarantee data quality and trustworthiness.
+• Governance: Along with updating how information is stored and accessed, companies must implement security and control measures to boost security and compliance while guaranteeing data quality and trustworthiness.

-• Culture: Company culture as it pertains to data usage can help or hinder strategy.
-Consider how leaders talk about and use data themselves, and the response employees get when they have questions or concerns about data.
-It’s also important to figure out how to genuinely support and encourage data-driven decision making every day rather than just paying lip service.
+• Culture: Company culture regarding data usage can help or hinder strategy.
+Consider how leaders talk about and use data themselves and the response employees get when they have questions or concerns about data.
+It’s also important to figure out how to genuinely support and encourage data-driven decision-making daily rather than just paying lip service.

-• Training: Making sure employees know how to use tools and get the most out of their data analyses, including interpreting results correctly, is an important priority.
+• Training: It is an important priority to ensure employees know how to use tools and get the most out of their data analyses, including interpreting results correctly.

-Of course, all of these other areas are underscored by the analytics platform an enterprise uses.
-This tool determines how businesses clean, store, governance, and usage of data by business users.
+Of course, these other areas are underscored by an enterprise’s analytics platform.
+This tool determines how businesses clean, store, govern and use data by business users.

 The Importance of Democratizing Data

-It’s sort of like that saying, “Give a person a fish, and they’ll eat for a day.
+It’s like saying, “Give a person a fish, and they’ll eat for a day.
 Teach a person to fish, and they’ll eat for a lifetime.”

-Except, instead of fish, we’re talking about access to data insights.
+Instead of fish, we’re talking about access to data insights.
 Giving an employee a single report may satisfy an immediate need, but it does little to shed light on future questions and challenges that will arise.
-For those, another report will then need to be generated.
+For those, another piece will then need to be generated.
 Considering how many questions arise throughout the average organization daily, the pitfalls of the former approach become quite apparent.

-Perhaps the main advantage of successfully democratizing data is it connects business users with insights — that is, the people who are not necessarily experts in data but are experts on their job roles because they work on the departmental front lines.
-So, not only can removing the need for data scientists to act as intermediaries speed up the decision-making process, but it also eliminates the additional room for error and misses opportunities present when actual business experts aren’t privy to data.
+The main advantage of successfully democratizing data is that it connects business users with insights — that is, the people who are not necessarily experts in data but are experts on their job roles because they work on the departmental front lines.
+So, not only can it remove the need for data scientists to act as intermediaries to speed up the decision-making process, but it also eliminates the additional room for error and missed opportunities when actual business experts aren’t privy to data.

-At the end of the day, democratization can turn everyone into a layperson data scientist.
-Getting it right means considering how people are accessing tools and culture, governance, storage, and training to support those tools.
+Democratization can turn everyone into a layperson data scientist.
+Getting it right means considering how people access tools and culture, governance, storage, and training to support those tools.

 William J. McGoldrick